 Committed Costs are fixed or budgeted or confirmed payments to be made in the future to the vendors for goods or services to be taken, which are necessary for the smooth flow of the business and the absence of which may disrupt the main operations of a business which may have a credible impact on the company.
 Examples include rent cost of offices, rental costs of factories, fixed pay for employees, retirement benefits paid to employees, etc.

 Let’s have a look over the types of committed costs:

-- As you can see, a typical company may have above expenses which are unavoidable & are committed to the character of business.
+- As you can see, a typical company may have overhead expenses which are unavoidable & are committed to the character of the business.

 - These expenses will not stop even if the company is not operating.

 Let us have a look over how rental cost is calculated –

 - Escalation means an increase in rental amount per annum.
 Over five years, the rental cost has increased from $ 42500 to $ 51659.